vojtakl4/emsa-analyser/README.md

 Download the `.py` file from this repository.
 In your Fiji, click on Plugins > Install (or hit Ctrl+Shift+M).
 In the window that opens, find the downloaded file, click Open, then Save in the second window that shows up.
 Restart Fiji.
 Great!
 You should now have the script locally installed.

-To use the script, first open the gel file you wish to analyse, then click on Plugins > emsa script (it's usually right at the end of the Plugins menu).
+To use the script, first open the gel file you wish to analyse in your Fiji, then click on Plugins > emsa script (it's usually right at the end of the Plugins menu).
 Have fun!